08Aristodemus24/project-seraphim/readme.md

 so if we have 3 models per round/trial/bracket and we take only the top performing half of these 3 models

 for maxepochs of 5 and factor of 3 the number of trials were 10

+* deleting latest commit or any commit can be done by `git reset --hard HEAD~<nth commit e.g. 1 (means latest commit 2 means second latest commit)> to delete latest commit`
+* pushing new files that conflicts with current master branch can be forced by `git push origin <your_branch_name> --force`